goreleaser/nfpm/www/docs/cmd/nfpm_completion_zsh.md

 # nfpm completion zsh

-generate the autocompletion script for zsh
+Generate the autocompletion script for zsh

 ## Synopsis

 Generate the autocompletion script for the zsh shell.